Mirzipan/Homm3_BG_Database/docs/units/rogues.md

 | Abilities | :effect_map: Once during your turn, look at the top card from any deck, then put it back on the top or on the bottom of that deck. |

+## Notes

+- The effect only triggers if the Rogues are in the player's unit deck, so they had to be recruited beforehand (e.g. by [Diplomacy](../abilities/diplomacy.md)).

 ## Comes With

 - [Core Game](../content/core_game.md)